-Self-contol: the ability to govern one’s emotions, actions, and desires, especially in difficult situations.
+Self-control: the ability to govern one’s emotions, actions, and desires, especially in difficult situations.
 Think for a moment about why that’s an important skill.
 Why not eat an entire triple-decker chocolate ganache cake all by yourself, or stay up all night watching Gilmore Girls reruns?
 Those who develop self-control recognize instant gratification now means losing out on a greater outcome later.
 Indulging in that level of sugar now means a massive stomach ache later.
 Missing sleep now means being bleary-eyed at your big game tomorrow.

 When you use self-control, you are saying “no” in the present for the sake of a greater “yes” in the future.

-Sounds fantastic, except anyone who’s spent more than a few years on this earth already knows how difficult it is to not only develop self-control, but maintain it, despite what it promises.
+Sounds fantastic, except anyone who’s spent more than a few years on this earth already knows how difficult it is to not only develop self-control but maintain it, despite what it promises.
 Overall, the world expects very little from teens in the way of self-discipline.
 Take a peek inside mainstream YA fiction and you might assume all teens are either sexually active or just haven’t yet been presented the opportunity.

 I happen to believe teens are much more capable of self-control than that.
 The fact that you’re here reading this post means you want to believe it too.